mstksg/inCode/copy/entries/singletons-3.md

     [poe]: https://en.wikipedia.org/wiki/Principle_of_explosion

-3. (This next one is a little hard, and is only tangentially related to singletons, so feel free to skip it!)
+3. (This next one is fairly difficult compared to the others, and is only tangentially related to singletons, so feel free to skip it!)

     Type-level predicates are logical constructs, so we should be able to define concepts like "and" and "or" with them.